What does a Physical Therapist do?

 - Bachelor's or Master's degree in Physical Therapy from an accredited program.

-- State licensure as a Physical Therapist.
+- Valid state licensure as a Physical Therapist.

 - Excellent communication and interpersonal skills.

-- Ability to work collaboratively with a multidisciplinary team.
+- Ability to work independently and as part of a team.

 Is becoming a Physical Therapist a good career path?